Chapter 2

 Note that in this case the term binary refers to the fact that the operation is performed on exactly 2 operands, and not that the data is stored in a base-2 (binary) data format.

 This can lead to some confusion among programmers when referring to bitwise operators, which are operators that perform actions on individual bits in a piece of data.
-Many programmers mistakenly call these “binary” operators since they operate on data at the binary level, but the proper term is “bitwise” opeartors.
+Many programmers mistakenly call these “binary” operators since they operate on data at the binary level, but the proper term is “bitwise” operators.

 Operator symbols are typically overloaded in programming languages, which means that they can do different things based on the types of the operands.
 For example, a typical language might do any of the following operations when the plus sign + is used as the operator, depending on the types of the individual operands: